tango4j/tensorflow-vs-pytorch/markdown/01_tensor.md

 * tf.placeholder creates **Tensor**.
 * tf.SparseTensor creates **SparseTensor** (which is similar to Tensor).

+**(2) Special type Tensors:**
 There are more special type tensors other than above three.
-However, there are regular type of tensors
+For example, regular type of tensors such as:

 > **tf.zeros**
 > **tf.ones**

+c.f.)
 The following dimension is usually used for batch image source.
 Dimension index:

 > Batch x height x width x color-channel